-Why Should You Change the Difficulty in Diablo Immortal?
+How to Change Difficulty in Diablo Immortal

 You must meet the following requirements to change the difficulty in Diablo Immortal:

 - Reach level 60.

 - Complete the main story quests.

 These requirements will likely take you the longest time to finish, but they are worth doing anyway, since completing these quests gives an ample amount of exp.

 One of the biggest draws of this genre is the ability to earn powerful new armor sets, weapons, and skills.
 The main game, from start to finish, is usually just a taste of what’s to come in the end game.
 The real fun doesn’t start until you’re grouping up with other players and tackling your favorite boss on the Hell difficulties.
 That’s when I find the game’s most challenging encounters and most powerful rewards become available.
 You can’t get the best legendaries and end-game sets without grinding (or paying an insane amount of money).

 Once you’ve met the requirements, you can boost the difficulty level.
 The end-game difficulty is called Hell, and there are currently four levels that correspond to your paragon levels and the enemy monster combat rating.